Megscammell/METOD-Algorithm/README.md

 ```

 ## Dependencies
 All required libraries for metod.py are listed in requirements.txt.
 If installation is completed successfully, then all required libraries will be automatically installed.
-Examples using the METOD algorithm are available as Jupyter notebooks and as a Python file.
-To run some of the examples provided in Jupyter notebooks, it is required to have Anaconda installed.
+Examples using the METOD algorithm are available.